 - Real Calacatta Marble

 - Composition: Calcium carbonate, relatively soft and reactive with acids like wine, citrus, vinegar, and many cleaners.
-This structure is why etching is essentially guaranteed in real marble kitchens over time.
+This structure essentially guarantees etching in real marble kitchens over time.

 - Etching: Even with quality sealers, acidic spills can leave dull spots within minutes, especially on polished finishes.